Week 2: June 28 - July 3

 This generative workshop explores natural ink and paint making through a hands-on approach and an interdisciplinary lens.
 Uniquely different from working with stable store-bought art materials, making handmade color is dynamic and surprising, while also offering a path toward a more environmentally sound relationship to artmaking.
 On a practical level, we’ll build up a collection of inks and watercolors with crossover in the world of natural dyes, utilizing dried earth pigments, foraged plants (including local Provincetown seaweed!), and harvested botanicals.
 Along the way, each participant will document the process in a notebook, creating color charts and recipes to take home.
 Time will be set aside to experiment with small artworks on paper that incorporate watercolor and collage.

-As a longtime teacher of color theory, Lena will weave broader context into the workshop with slideshows related to the history of paint-making and the nature of color perception, looking at the practice through multiple lenses of art, craft, science, design and environmentalism.
+As a longtime teacher of color theory, Wolff will weave broader context into the workshop with slideshows related to the history of paint-making and the nature of color perception, looking at the practice through multiple lenses of art, craft, science, design and environmentalism.

 Students should come prepared with the materials detailed in the Materials List.